Search for a new heavy scalar particle decaying into a Higgs boson and a new scalar singlet in final states with one or two light leptons and a pair of $\tau$-leptons with the ATLAS detector: Data and Monte Carlo Simulation samples

 The search is based on a data sample of $pp$ collisions at $\sqrt{s}=13~\tev$ with 25~ns bunch spacing collected from 2015 to 2018, corresponding to an integrated luminosity of $140~\ifb$.
 Only events recorded with a single-electron trigger, a single-muon trigger, or a dilepton trigger~\cite{TRIG-2018-05,TRIG-2018-01,id_trigger,l1topo_trigger} under stable beam conditions and for which all detector subsystems were operational are considered for analysis.
 The average number of $pp$ interactions per bunch crossing in this dataset ranges from 8 to 45, with a mean of 24.

 Events produced in the generic 2HDM+$S$ model are considered as signals, where the kinematic parameters are model-independent, and the results can be interpreted in other BSM models.
 Events are generated to leading-order (LO) accuracy with \PYTHIA{8.2}~\cite{Sjostrand:2014zea} for matrix element calculation and use the \textsc{NNPDF2.3 LO} set of parton distribution functions (PDF)~\cite{Ball:2014uwa}.
 Parton showering (PS) and hadronisation are also simulated using the \PYTHIA{8.2} generator with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} and using the same \textsc{NNPDF2.3 LO} PDF set.
 The detector response is simulated using AltFastII~\cite{ATL-PHYS-PUB-2010-013}, which uses a fast, parameterised simulation of the calorimeter response.
 Two scalars, $X$ and $S$, are assumed to have a narrow width relative to the experimental resolution.
 The heavier boson $X$ is constrained to decay only to $S$ and $H$, and $S$ decays to a pair of $W$ or $Z$ bosons.
 The $S$ decays to SM particles are assumed to be the same as those of a SM Higgs boson of the specified mass.
 To suppress QCD multijet backgrounds, only semileptonic and fully leptonic decays of $WW$ pairs are considered in the analysis.
 For $ZZ$ decays, the two-lepton final state is considered, with one Z decaying into two light leptons and the other into a pair of neutrinos or jets.
 The SM Higgs boson from the $X$ decay is required to decay into a pair of $\tau$-leptons.
 Thus three dedicated samples are generated independently by forcing $S\to WW$ or $S\to ZZ$ decays in the following final states: $\tau\tau+WW(\ell\nu q\bar{q}')$, $\tau\tau+WW(\ell\nu\ell\nu)$ and $\tau\tau+Z(\ell\ell)Z(q\bar{q},\,\nu\nu)$.
-The lowest $m_S$ considered is set to 200~\GeV\, to enable $S$ decay to on-shell $W$ or $Z$ boson pairs.
+The choice of $m_S$ considered is set to 200~\GeV to enable $S$ decay to on-shell $W$ or $Z$ boson pairs and up to 500~\GeV to have a narrow width approximation.
+The background contribution limits the lower bound of $m_X$ (500~\GeV) while the upper bound of $m_X$ (1500~\GeV) is required to be in the resolvable $H\to \tau\tau$ decay region.
 Eighteen mass points corresponding to various combinations of $m_X$ and $m_S$ values for each of the three final states are generated to cover the most interesting phase space, and are enumerated in grids (in \GeV) of $m_X$ = [500, 750, 1000, 1250, 1500] for $m_S$ = [200, 300] and $m_X$ = [750, 1000, 1250, 1500] for $m_S$ = [400, 500].
 Simulated SM non-resonant $HH$ from the ggF process is also generated, for the systematic studies of the $X\to SH$ signals, using the \textsc{Powheg-Box} v2 generator at the next-leading order (NLO)~\cite{Re:2010bp,Alioli:2009je} with the \textsc{NNPDF2.3 LO} PDF set and interfaced with \PYTHIA{8.2} for PS and hadronisation.